michi3160/SimpleLog/README.md

 - Zero Configuration: No setup required.
 Just drop it into your plugins folder and it works.

 ## Installation
-1. Download the latest SimpleLog-vx.x-x.jar from the Releases page.
+1. Download the latest SimpleLog-v x.x-x.jar from the Releases page.

 2. Place the downloaded .jar file into your server's /plugins directory.